 Spanish Subject Pronouns: Guide, Chart, Examples & Exercise

-Subject pronouns (pronombres sujetos) are words that specifically indicate the subject of the sentence, who or what is performing the action or experiencing the state.
-Essentially, like any pronoun, they prevents repetition, making communication more fluid.
-In English, these are familiar words, like I, you, he, she, we, and they.
+Subject pronouns are words that refer to the subject of the sentence.
+They tell you who or what is doing the action.
+In English, these are words like I, you, he, she, we, and they.
+In Spanish, they work similarly but with a few key differences you’ll want to learn right away.

 SpanishEnglishPronunciation